shoreagents/shoreagents-ai-monorepo/GUNTING-COMPLETE-ONBOARDING-SYSTEM-DOCUMENTATION.md

-# Complete Onboarding System Documentation 📋
+﻿# Complete Onboarding System Documentation ≡ƒôï

 **ShoreAgents AI BPO Platform**
 **Documentation Date:** October 23, 2025
-**System Status:** ✅ Production Ready
+**System Status:** Γ£à Production Ready
 **Branch:** 2-Bags-Full-Stack-StepTen

 ---

-## 🎯 Executive Summary
+## ≡ƒÄ» Executive Summary

 The ShoreAgents onboarding system is a comprehensive, automated workflow for hiring Filipino BPO staff.
-It handles everything from initial signup through document collection, verification, and profile creation—all within a single integrated platform.
+It handles everything from initial signup through document collection, verification, and profile creationΓÇöall within a single integrated platform.

 ### What It Does